If you’ve ever asked your pastor or Sunday school teacher, “Who wrote the Bible?” you probably got one of two responses:

 Heads up: this is a really long article.
-You may just want to download the free ebook version and read it later. =)
+On to the nitty-gritty details …

 Moses is the prophet who leads Israel from slavery in Egypt to the edge of the promised land.
 He also wrote about 20% of your Bible.
 Of all the Old Testament prophets, nobody’s like Moses (Dt 34:10–12).